MrThearMan/sqlite3-cache/README.md

 - value: Any — Picklable object to store.

 Update value in the cache.
 Does nothing if key not in the cache or expired.

 ---

+#### *cache.touch(...) → None*
+- key: str — Cache key.
+- timeout: int = DEFAULT_TIMEOUT — How long the value is valid in cache.

+Extend the lifetime of an object in cache.
+Does nothing if key is not in the cache or is expired.

+---

+#### *cache.delete(...) → None*
+- key: str — Cache key.

+Remove the value under the given key from the cache.

+---